stock42/s42-core/README.md

 - [TEST.md](./DOCUMENTATION/TEST.md)

 ---

-By leveraging `s42-core`, you can rapidly develop high-performance applications with a clean and modular architecture, integrating seamlessly with your existing frameworks and tools.

 ## Installation
 Installing `s42-core` is simple.
 You can add it to your project using your preferred package manager.